How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season

 — Summer on her engineering approach

-The Streaming Community
+The Streaming Parent Community

 • Elgato Stream Deck for quick overlay switching

-• Sponsorship overlays generate revenue to offset team costs
+• Sponsor overlays generate team revenue

 Recommended Reading